HaleyDchuk/Haley-Danylchuk/README.md

 Hand drawn

 User Stories:
-1. as a user, I can view a required equipment list for kayaking
+1. as a user, I can view an equipment list for kayaking
 2. as a user, I can add items the kayaking equipment list
-3. as a user, I can view a required equipment list for backpacking
+3. as a user, I can view an equipment list for backpacking
 4. as a user, I can add items the backpacking equipment list
 5. as a user, I can view a list of destinations for kayaking or backpacking
 6. as a user, I can add destinations to that list
 7. as a user, I can filter the list of destinations to only show destinations for kayaking or backpacking
-8. as a user, I can view a 'destination of the month', see a map of this destination, as well as the current temperature and humidity
+8. as a user, I can view a 'destination of the month', see a map of this destination, as well as the current temperature and humidity of this destination

 Reasearch Topics: